Pressure Cooker French Fries Recipe

 Safety Warning It is EXTREMELY DANGEROUS to attempt to fry in a pressure cooker.
 Do not do this.
 Restaurants use expensive specialty equipment called Pressure Fryers, not pressure cookers.

 FRYING TIP: Per How to Read a French Fry, your fried foods will be crunchier when you fry them in highly saturated fats (those from animal sources, like lard, bacon grease, beef tallow and chicken fat).
 I’ve tested this myself, and its absolutely true!
 Pressure cookers do an excellent job of rendering fat from meat, or, for the ultimate french fry experience, you can purchase Commercially Rendered Duck Fat and make the most decadent french fries you have ever had!
+(If you are concerned about genetically modified foods and want duck fat from free range ducks that ate a GMO free diet, GMO Free Duck Fat is also available.)

 My quest for the perfect french fry began innocently enough, a whim to make french fries, and the sudden impulse that I could use my pressure cooker to improve them.
 I make great roasted potatoes using my pressure cooker, surely it could help my french fries.
 So I tried it, and the insides were light, fully cooked and hot, and the french fries seemed to absorb a lot less of the frying oil.
 It was a definite improvement, but I thought I could improve my results.